 Overbites and overjets are two of the most common orthodontic issues.
 Though the terms are often used interchangeably, there are distinct differences between these two conditions.

-An overbite can also be referred to as a deep bite, and happens when one-third of the lower incisors are covered by the upper front teeth while your jaw is in a closed position.
-The vertical nature of this issue distinguishes it from an overjet, which is horizontal.
+An overbite can also be referred to as a deep bite and happens when one-third of the lower incisors are covered by the upper front teeth while your jaw is in a closed position.
+The main distinguishing factor between overjets and overbites is that an overbite is vertical in nature and an overjet is horizontal.

 Commonly called “buck teeth” an overjet is when the upper front teeth protrude over the bottom teeth, creating a significant horizontal overlap.